earthly/earthly/docs/ci-integration/guides/jenkins.md

 This will start a local Jenkins server, minimally configured to spawn `earthly` builds using the Docker cloud plugin.

 To run a build in this demo, you will need to configure a build pipeline.
-To do that, we have an [example project with a Jenkinsfile in it here](https://github.com/earthly/ci-example-project).
+To do that, we have an [example project with a Jenkinsfile](https://github.com/earthly/ci-example-project).
 To configure the build pipeline for the example project:

 - Open the Jenkins demo by going to [http://localhost:8000](http://localhost:8080/)
 - Click "New Item", on the left